OpenZeppelin/cairo-contracts/CONTRIBUTING.md

 ## Integration tests

-Currently, [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is not enough as a source of truth to test smart contracts (behavior has important differences with tesnet and mainnet).
-That's why we strongly suggest to run some integration tests against the public tesnet before submitting the PR, to make sure that everthing works as expected in a real environemnt.
+Currently, [starknet-devnet](https://github.com/Shard-Labs/starknet-devnet) is not enough as a source of truth to test smart contracts (behavior has important differences with testnet and mainnet).
+That's why we strongly suggest running some integration tests against the public testnet before submitting the PR, to make sure that everything works as expected in a real environment.

-We are working on defining a process for this integration tests, but for now, they must be run manually either from the contributor or/and the PR reviewer.
+We are working on defining a process for these integration tests, but for now, they must be run manually either by the contributor or/and the PR reviewer.

 ## All set